adriangs1996/morty/docs/guide/introduction.md

 you should be able to use a fully Parsed object from your params, much like FastAPI's approach.
 Im tire of beign jelous of FastAPI and want to use Ruby in a similar way, that's when Mortymer was born.

-The name Mortymer comes from the popular series Rick and Mortymer, where Mortymer is like an assistant, a faithful companion.
+The name Mortymer comes from the popular series Rick and Morty, where Morty is like an assistant, a faithful companion (Mortymer itself is the pet of a heroe of Dota2).
 And that is what this gem aims to be, not a replacement for any existent framework, but a companion that allows the real heroes (Rails, Sinatra, Grape, etc) shine with their cool features, and not get bored with the API handling stuff.